 Did you know if you open a VM in vCenter using the Launch Remote Console feature your VM will open in VMware Fusion if you have it installed?

 By open in VMware Fusion, I mean a VMware Fusion Window.
 It looks and feels like a VM you are running locally, but of course, it is hosted in your vSphere environment.

-As I’ve mentioned, I’ve been using VMware Fusion quite a bit lately.
-I’ll update this post with new information as I discover it.
+As I have mentioned, I have been using VMware Fusion quite a bit lately.
+I will update this post with new information as I discover it.
 Happy virtualizing!